-The UK’s unemployment rate rose to 4.8% in the three months to September, up from 4.5% in the previous three months, new data from the Office for National Statistics shows.
+The UK’s unemployment rate rose to 5% in the three months to November, up from 4.8% in the previous three months, according to the latest data from the Office for National Statistics (ONS).

 - Which?
 Legal can offer its members personal advice on redundancy.
 Visit Which?
 Legal to find out more.

 1. Jobseekers will be offered coaching and advice

 Jobseekers will be offered coaching and advice into ‘growing sectors’ as part of a £238m employment programme from the Department for Work and Pensions (DWP).